M116 howitzer: Ammunition

-The gun fired fixed (HEAT M66) and semi-fixed ammunition, fitted with 75mm Cartridge Case M5A1 (type II) and (type I) accordingly.
-The propellant charge of semi-fixed ammunition consisted of base charge and three increments, forming four different charges, from 1 (the smallest) to 4 (the largest).
+The gun fired fixed (HEAT M66) and semi-fixed ammunition, fitted with 75 mm cartridge case M5A1 (type II) and (type I) accordingly.
+The propelling charge of the semi-fixed ammunition consisted of base charge and three incremental charges, forming four different charges from 1 (the smallest) to 4 (the largest).

-HEAT M66 Shell penetrated about 91 mm of homogeneous armor at 0 degrees at any range.
-While the powder charge was different, this gun fired the same types of shell projectiles as used in the 75mm Tank Guns of WWII, which were themselves derived from the 75×350 mm R ammunition of the French 75mm field gun of WWI.
+HEAT M66 shell penetrated about 91 mm of homogeneous armor at 0 degrees at any range.
+While the powder charge was different, this gun fired the same types of shell projectiles as used in the 75 mm tank guns of WWII, which were themselves derived from the 75×350 mm R ammunition of the French 75mm field gun of WWI.

 † - The blank likely existed as M337, M337A and M337A1 based on US Army model numbering convention.